Build Voice-Enabled AI Applications with Pipecat, Twilio, and Freeplay

 self._user_audio.extend(frame.audio)

-elif self.bot_speaking:
+if self.bot_speaking:

 self._bot_audio.extend(frame.audio)

-# Handle metrics for completion time
+# Handle metrics for LLM completion time

 elif isinstance(frame, MetricsFrame):